-- Gretchen Carlson: “Keys to success?
-Goal setting… being organized and visualizing yourself achieving that goal.
-Also, understanding and learning from failure.
-But more than anything else is help.
-Because as women, we will not be underestimated, intimidated, or set back by misogynists who stereotype and demean us.
+Gretchen Carlson: “As women, we will not be underestimated, intimidated, or set back by misogynists who stereotype and demean us.
 We will not be silenced by the ways of the establishment or the relics of the past.
 We will stand up together and use our voices to become the women we were meant to be!”

-- Savannah Guthrie: “I got here not because I’m a woman, or despite being a woman — I got here just being a woman.
+Savannah Guthrie: “I got here not because I’m a woman, or despite being a woman — I got here just being a woman.
 I’m not the tough as nails, blazer-wearing 80s working woman, who for me, growing up, was the stereotypical image of feminism.
 I am a combo platter of anxiety and calm, confidence and doubt, fear and courage, vulnerability and invincibility, fragileness and solid, granite strength.
-I am all of these things at once.
-Being successful in your career is a really good thing.
-But it is not an ultimate thing.
-I’m at my best when I remember this and at my worst when I do not.”
+I am all of these things at once.”

-- Kristin Lemkau: “I have two pieces of advice for the impressionable young minds.
+Kristin Lemkau: “I have two pieces of advice for the impressionable young minds.
 One personal and one professional.
 Personal: Choose your partner well.
 There is no greater impact to your career and to your life than the person you choose to raise children with.
-They can either support you or disrupt you.
 Professional: Find your tribe.
 Find your people who you would have been friends with on the outside.
 When you do, have each other’s back and help each other.
 You can have way more impact as a force for good together and you can way more fun.
 Work is great.
 People are better.”

-The Matrix Awards also celebrates the future of women in communications by presenting the newest class of NYWICI scholarship recipients.
-Each year, the organization’s foundation offers a full range of prestigious scholarships to extraordinary undergraduate and graduate women who are looking to pursue a career in communications.
+Proceeds from the Matrix Award luncheon are used by the organization to fund scholarships, develop and maintain a full calendar of affordable programs and special events for the organization’s member.
+Each year, the organization’s foundation presents a full range of prestigious scholarships to extraordinary undergraduate and graduate women who are looking to pursue a career in communications.
 Proceeds from the Matrix Awards go toward these scholarships and to date, more than $1.5 million has been awarded in scholarships.
-The 2017 scholarship recipients were also featured on the TODAY show on Matrix Monday.
-You can help support the scholarship program by bidding on some of the amazing experiences available on the Charitybuzz online auction, which closes on May 2.
+You can help support the scholarship program by becoming a sponsor, or donating to NYWICI today.